dwhiffing/fury/content/nato/tr/navy/body.md

 Bosporus approaches.
-Equipped with up to eight Harpoon Surface to Surface Missiles (SSM) for anti-shipping attack, an OTO Melara 76mm gun and twin 35mm AAA as well as electronic and physical countermeasures, these are very powerful craft.
+Equipped with up to eight Harpoon Surface to Surface Missiles (SSM) for anti-shipping attack, an OTO Melara 76mm gun and twin 35mm AAA as well as electronic and physical countermeasures, these are very powerful ships.

 | Class  | Pennant | Name    | Status | Remarks |
 | ------ | ------- | ------- | ------ | ------- |